-NOW THEREFORE BE IT RESOLVED by the City Council of the City of Panama City Beach, that the Financial Management Policies attached and incorporated herein as Exhibit A to this Resolution are hereby approved.
+NOW THEREFORE, BE IT RESOLVED by the City Council of the City of Panama City Beach that the amended Financial Management Policies, dated August 13, 2020, attached and incorporated herein as Exhibit A to this Resolution are hereby approved.

 THIS RESOLUTION shall be effective immediately upon passage.